voxel-wiki/voxel-wiki.github.io/content/wiki/storage/_index.md

 // with the components being multiplied subsequently:
 //     x + z*width + y*width*depth

-var idx = (int x, int y, int z) => (x + z*width + y*width*depth);
+// So let's define a function (here a lambda) for it: var idx = (int x, int y, int z) => (x + z*width + y*width*depth);
 // ^ NOTE: You may want to throw an error right here
 //         if the coordinate components are out of bounds.